 - wild carnivores

 If, for example, you decide to do some caving in southeast Asia, be careful of the bats.
-Also, if you are going to a place with monkeys, be careful with the monkeys’ handling.
+Also, if you are going to a place with monkeys, be careful with the monkeys.

 If you plan to travel around southeast Asia, Asia, or even Africa, the smartest thing you can do is to ensure that you are vaccinated against the rabies virus.
-If you do happen to get bitten in your travel, then go to see a doctor so that you can ensure there is no problem.
+If you happen to get bitten in your travel, then go to see a doctor to ensure there is no problem.
 The prevention of rabies is easy, but once you get the disease, it can be fatal.
 It is always better for you to be safe instead of sorry.